-The varicella-zoster (V-Z) virus is a member of the herpes virus family.
-It is the cause of varicella (chickenpox), a viral infection that usually occurs early in childhood.
-The V-Z virus cannot live and reproduce anywhere other than in the human body.
+The varicella-zoster virus (VZV) is a member of the herpes virus family.
+It can cause chickenpox and shingles.
+The VZV can’t live and reproduce anywhere other than in the human body.

 The virus is highly contagious and spreads easily from one person to another.
 It’s transmitted through direct contact with infected respiratory droplets.
 This can occur by touching a surface contaminated with the droplets or by inhaling the droplets when an infected person coughs or sneezes near you.
 Once you become infected with the virus, your immune system produces lifelong antibodies to combat it, which means you can’t contract the virus again.
 There’s also a new vaccine that can protect you from a VZV infection.

 Many pregnant women have already been exposed to the virus and are therefore immune.
 However, those who have never had the infection or been immunized are at an increased risk for complications if they become infected with VZV.
 The virus can potentially cause birth defects or illness in the baby, so doctors often order blood tests to screen for VZV in pregnant women who aren’t immune to the virus.
 These tests are usually performed before or early in pregnancy.
 If the virus is detected, treatment can help prevent or weaken the severity of the illness.

 One Virus, Two Infections

 VZV can cause chickenpox, which is also called varicella, and shingles, which is also called herpes zoster.
 Varicella is a common childhood illness that causes an itchy, blister-like rash on the skin.
 You can get varicella only once.
 As your body fights the infection, it develops immunity to the virus.